nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 about this?

 Ben: Well, I think I'm not saying worried.
 I think that's too strong.
-I think the idea is that just to, like, keep in mind that-- so, for example: you might think, hey, like you have to use the example of I can't write a (???) function that has ampersand-self as the first argument because that makes no sense.
+I think the idea is that just to, like, keep in mind that— so, for example: you might think, hey, like you have to use the example of I can't write a (???) function that has ampersand-self as the first argument because that makes no sense.
 And no matter what you do to the parser, that's never going to compile by itself.
-The difference is that, as you mentioned, macros-- a macro will accept this and you might ship a macro then that knows how to parse this and then transform it.
+The difference is that, as you mentioned, macros— a macro will accept this and you might ship a macro then that knows how to parse this and then transform it.
-And so when you make the syntax pass more lenient, that effectively kind of makes the-- that's a promise that you can't take back, in other words.
+And so when you make the syntax pass more lenient, that effectively kind of makes the— that's a promise that you can't take back, in other words.
 And so people could now begin shipping code on stable Rust that has a notion of what is valid syntax.
 And you can't ever break that code because of backwards compatibility.
 And so this has kind of been going on for a while, he says.
 I'm